 1987 Masters of the Universe Movie

-However, there is at least one clear area of Jack Kirby inspiration in Masters of the Universe.
-That came in the 1987 Masters of the Universe movie.
+One clear example of Kirby influence in Masters of the Universe comes by way of the 1987 Masters of the Universe movie.
 Director Gary Goddard said:

 As the director of Masters of the Universe, it was a pleasure to see that someone got it.
 Your comparison of the film to Kirby’s New Gods was not far off.
 In fact, the storyline was greatly inspired by the classic Fantastic Four/Doctor Doom epics, The New Gods and a bit of Thor thrown in here and there.
 I intended the film to be a “motion picture comic book,” though it was a tough proposition to sell to the studio at the time.
 “Comics are just for kids,” they thought.
 They would not allow me to hire Jack Kirby who I desperately wanted to be the conceptual artist for the picture…